 This report also includes an update on the Budget Survey.
 Public consultation on the budget has been carried out.
-Details are set out in Appendix C and D. Members are encouraged to review the findings and assess whether the budget proposals being presented later this year are consistent with public expectations and aspirations.
+Details are set out in Appendix F and G. Members are encouraged to review the findings and assess whether the budget proposals being presented later this year are consistent with public expectations and aspirations.

-Recommendation to the Housing, Health and Environment Policy Advisory Committee
+Recommendation to the Corporate Services Policy Advisory Committee

 - 1. The Committee is asked to note the contents but may choose to comment on the content. - 2.
-That the Committee recommend to the Cabinet to approve the Fees and Charges as detailed in Appendix A for the Housing, Health and Environment Policy Advisory Committee. - 3.
-That the Committee note the Fees and Charges Policy as detailed in appendix B.
+That the Committee recommend to the Cabinet to approve the Fees and Charges as detailed in Appendix A for the Corporate Services Policy Advisory Committees. - 3.
+That the Committee note the Fees and Charges Policy as detailed in appendix B. - 4.
+That the Committee note the Fees and Charges as detailed in Appendix C E for the other Policy Advisory Committees.